|

 Isobel George still “draws” from what’s around her,

-ingests the images and emotions and re-creates them
+ingesting the images and emotions and re-creates them

-semi-abstract-figurative style.
-She has developed a
+abstract or semi-figurative style.
+In watercolour, she has developed a

 technique of working with the water, the pigment and